Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 6 Best Gaming Keyboards - Winter 2024 Reviews
+The 6 Best Gaming Keyboards - Black Friday 2024

 Best Gaming Keyboards

-Shopping for a gaming keyboard that best suits your needs can be confusing, but we'll keep it simple.
-The most important factors to consider are the latency (how responsive a keyboard is), the switch types (the feeling of the keypress and the noise it makes), and the overall comfort and feel.
+Shopping for the best keyboard for gaming that suits your needs can be confusing, but we'll keep it simple.
+The most important factors to consider are the latency (how responsive a keyboard is), the switch types (the feeling of the keypress and the noise it makes), and the overall build quality, comfort, and feel.
 From there, you can decide if you'd like additional features like RGB backlighting, media controls, or software customization options that help you make your board feel just right for you.
-Most gamers look for mechanical keyboards as they typically offer lower latency, more features, and better build quality, so our recommendations lean more toward mechanical offerings.

-We've tested over 220 keyboards, and below are our recommendations for the best non-mechanical and best mechanical keyboards for gaming.
-If you're looking for a keyboard that isn't strictly gaming-focused, check out our recommendations for the best keyboards or the best mechanical keyboards.
+We've tested over 240 keyboards, and below are our recommendations for the best non-mechanical and best mechanical keyboards for gaming.
+If you're looking for a keyboard that isn't strictly gaming-focused, check out our recommendations for the best keyboards, the best TKL keyboards, or the best mechanical keyboards.
 Alternatively, if you're looking for a gaming keyboard on a strict budget, check out our recommendations for the best budget gaming keyboards.

 1. Best Gaming Keyboard